whatheheckisthis/Save-A-Life/README.md

 9. Benefits for SAL:
 Enhanced Decision-Making: Data-driven insights can lead to improved safety interventions.
 Market Positioning: Using sophisticated models like HMM can position SAL as a leader in AI-driven road safety solutions.
-Tailored Solutions: HMM can help in developing customized safety features for different driving conditions and user profiles.
+Tailored Solutions: HMM can help in developing customised safety features for different driving conditions and user profiles.
 Conclusion
 Utilizing a Hidden Markov Model can enhance SAL’s capabilities in predicting and improving road safety by providing deeper insights into the relationships between observable behaviors and hidden risk factors.